mrOranger/Docker-Kubernetes/1. Images and Containers/README.md

 ## Images

 Containers are the basic executable unit, through out which can run our application.
 Building a Container requires a set of instructions, to create the basic environment and deploy our source code.
-The set of instructions used to create the container is defined in an Image.
+The set of instructions used to create the Container is defined in an Image.

-Therefore, Images are blueprints through we can create different containers, as we can see from this figure:
+Therefore, Images are blueprints through we can create different Containers, as we can see from this figure:

 <div style="width: 100%">
     <img src="../assets/1.
 Images and Containers/Images.png" alt="Image" />
 </div>

-There are different ways to create a Container using an image.
-However, easiest way is to get an existing image from the [Docker Hub](https://hub.docker.com/), the official repository of Docker where you can define any image for your needs.
+There are different ways to create a Container using an Image.
+However, easiest way is to get an existing Image from the [Docker Hub](https://hub.docker.com/), the official repository of Docker where you can define any Image for your needs.

 Moreover, running this command: